boldbi/angular-with-nodejs-sample/README.md

- # BoldBI Embedded Angular with NodeJS Sample
+ # BoldBI Embedded Angular with Node.js Sample

-This project was created using Angular 16 with NodeJS.
+This project was created using Angular 16 with Node.js.
 This application aims to demonstrate how to render the dashboard available on your Bold BI server.

  ## Dashboard view